jdw1996/jdw1996.github.io/_src/2018-03-19-website-redesign.md

 ## Structure

-It took a few iterations of planning before I settled on the current structure of the website.
+It took a few iterations before I settled on the current structure of the website.
 Initially, I was planning on having separate pages for my work experience, projects, and blog, just as I had on the old version of the site.
 That changed when I came across
 [Vatsal Ambastha's blog](http://www.vatsalambastha.com/) while browsing [Brutalist Websites](http://brutalistwebsites.com/) for inspiration.
 Reading it, I realized that there was no reason not to put all of the information about myself, along with links to blog posts, on the landing page.
 After all, I don't have *that* much content I want to include.
-This structure is simpler (which is what I was going for), easier to navigate, and less cluttered with links.
+This structure is simpler, easier to navigate, and less cluttered with links.

 ## Things Left to Do